xpcovertech/pipo_exercise/README.md

   - Refactor, refactor and refactor.
 Some functions and SQL queries can be split into two, others combined.
 As I've heard before but related to art: "You never finish an art piece, you give up on it."
   - Unit testing.
 Even though I did my best to test the functions, I feel like I needed to do more unit tests to make sure it won't crash.
+  - Implement some form of authentication and/or security measures.